Updated: Jan 12

 A small cringe or snide shared through the right communities of practices can kick-start a feedback loop.
 If other people find it meaningful, it would be taken further disturbing the system.
 After a series of feedback loops, if the current system design cannot integrate it further, it would be forced to change to adapt to the new environment.
 A new order would be established out of chaotic state.
 This is how evolution works in species and happens in democratic human organizations.

 By harnessing the tension between designed structures of rules, and the emergent structure of adaptability, skilled managers can create a truly human organization of humans working towards meaningful goals.
-Next time, you feel a cringe in my belly because of structures, join or create a new community of practice.
+Next time, you feel a cringe in your belly because of structures, join or create a new community of practice.
 The designed structures might be needing new adaptability.

 Which is emerging for you today?
 Please write below in comments!